 This figure compares the distribution of residual harm to the distribution of no residual harm by type of HIT-RELATED DEVICE as reported in Device or Medical/Surgical Supply Incident reports.
-Harm is defined as physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
 Residual harm is harm to the patient after the discovery of the incident and any attempts to minimize adverse consequences.

-The most frequently reported category of HIT-RELATED DEVICE Incidents shown in this figure involved Electronic health record (EHR) or component of EHR, accounting for more than one-third (41 / 122; 33.6%) of No harm reports.
+The most frequently reported category of HIT-RELATED DEVICE Incidents shown in this figure involved Electronic health record (EHR) or component of EHR, accounting for more than one-third (n = 55; 34.2%) of No harm reports.3